Heritage and Exotic Chickens

 Orpington: Dual Purpose, Brown egg & Meat bird,

-English: Black, Lavender Cuckoo, Cuckoo (B&W), Buff, & Lemon Cuckoo
+Varieties we have: English: Black, Lavender Cuckoo, Cuckoo (B&W), Buff

 Orpingtons are a heritage breed that comes in many “new” colors but Buff is the most common and best known.
 The English variety tends to be fluffier (more loosely feathered) than the American variety.
 They are a quiet, docile bird with a sweet personality.
 Mine lay large to HUGE lt brown eggs and they lay well all year long.
 Being a heritage breed they will go broody if eggs are left in the nest and are usually great moms.
 They are somewhat late maturing and it can be very difficult to tell pullets from cockerels until they are almost fully grown.